gradio-app/testing-gradio-apps/README.md

 ## Example App & Testing

-This repo includes a complete, simple Gradio app as well as the backend and UI/UX tests for that app.
+This repo includes a complete, simple Gradio calculator app as well as the backend and UI/UX tests for that app.
 First, clone this repo and install the requirements.

 #### Installation